 Copies of the Agency Agreement are available for inspection during normal business hours at the specified office of each of the Paying Agents.
 Copies of the applicable Final Terms are available during regular business hours for viewing at the registered office of the Bank and of the Agent and copies may be obtained from those offices save that, if the Covered Bonds are neither admitted to trading on a regulated market in the European Economic Area nor offered in the European Economic Area in circumstances where a prospectus is required to be published under the Prospectus Regulation the applicable Final Terms will only be obtainable by a Covered Bond Holder holding one or more Covered Bonds and such Covered Bond Holder must produce evidence satisfactory to the Bank and the relevant Paying Agent as to its holding of such Covered Bonds and identity.
 If the Covered Bonds are to be admitted to trading on the regulated market of the Luxembourg Stock Exchange, the applicable Final Terms will be published on the website of the Luxembourg Stock Exchange (www.bourse.lu).
 Words and expressions used in the applicable Final Terms shall have the same meanings where used in the Conditions unless the context otherwise requires or unless otherwise stated.
 In the Conditions, "euro", "EUR" and "€ means the currency introduced at the start of the third stage of European economic and monetary union pursuant to the Treaty on the Functioning of the European Union, as amended.
-All references in the Conditions to "PLN" and "Zloty" refer to Polish zloty.
+All references in the Conditions to "U.S. dollars" or "USD" refer to United States dollars, all references to "PLN" and "Zloty" refer to Polish zloty and all references to "Swiss Francs" and "CHF" refer to the currency of Switzerland.